 "Hawkeye" star Jeremy Renner was aiding stranded car when hurt, shares first photo since accident

-RENO — "Hawkeye" star Jeremy Renner was assisting a stranded motorist when he was injured over the weekend in a snowplow accident in the mountains on the edge of Reno, according to the city's mayor.
+RENO — "Hawkeye" star Jeremy Renner was assisting a stranded motorist when he was injured over the weekend in a snowplow accident in the mountains on the edge of Reno.

-Reno Mayor Hillary Schieve said the 51-year-old actor was trying to help a stranded car outside his home on the side of a snowy mountain on New Year's Day when he was run over by his own vehicle.
-The accident left Renner in critical but stable condition with chest and orthopedic injuries.

-"He was helping someone stranded in the snow," Schieve told the Reno Gazette-Journal Monday night.
-She said she and the actor are friends and that she was called about the accident shortly after it happened Sunday morning near the Mt.
-Rose Highway that connects Reno to Lake Tahoe.
+Renner's recovery comes after he was run over by his own 14,000-pound snowplow in a freak accident on New Year's Day.

+Despite the severity of his injuries a spokesperson described as blunt chest trauma and orthopedic injuries, his sister Kym sent a text to CBS13 Wednesday night, reading:

+Some of the actor's earlier Instagram posts show the heavy snow equipment he uses to plow roads near his Lake Tahoe area home.

+The Washoe County sheriff said the accident happened when Renner had finished towing a family member's vehicle, got out of his snowplow, called a pisten bully, and it started to roll.
+He tried climbing back in and was run over.

-The Washoe County sheriff's office said in a statement Sunday that deputies responded to a report of a traumatic injury in the area of the Mt.
+The sheriff's office said in a statement Sunday that deputies responded to a report of a traumatic injury in the area of the Mt.
 Rose Highway at about 9 a.m.
 Sunday before Renner was flown by helicopter to a local hospital.
-A powerful winter storm dumped more than 2 feet (0.6 meters) of snow on the area Saturday night into Sunday morning.
+A powerful winter storm dumped more than 2 feet of snow on the area Saturday night into Sunday morning.

-The sheriff's office said at the time Renner was the "only involved party in the incident" and that the office's major accident investigation team was "looking into the circumstances of the incident."

-Sheriff Darin Balaam scheduled a news conference at 3:30 p.m.
-PST Tuesday "to clarify details regarding" the sheriff's office's response to the accident, the office said in a statement early Tuesday.
+"At this point in the investigation we do not believe Mister Renner was impaired, at all, and we believe this is a tragic accident," Sheriff Darin Balaam said.

+Truckee Meadows Fire Protection District Chief Charles Moore is a friend of Renner's and his firefighters were among the first responders to the scene.

 Renner plays Hawkeye, a sharp-shooting member of the superhero Avengers squad in Marvel's sprawling movie and television universe.